MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-sample-data.md

 ---
-title: Use sample data to do Form Processing  -  AI Builder | Microsoft Docs
+title: Use sample data to do form processing - AI Builder | Microsoft Docs
-description: Provides the information you need to try out a Form Processing model with sample data AI Builder.
+description: Provides the information you need to try out a form processing model with sample data AI Builder.
 author: JoeFernandezMS
 manager: kvivek
 ms.service: powerapps